mharriger/ClamAV.Managed/README.md

 your binary's execution directory or at some location in your system's library search path.

-You can obtain ClamAV binaries compiled for Windows at http://oss.netfarm.it/clamav/.
-It is recommended to use a version of libclamav compiled with Microsoft Visual C++.
+You can obtain ClamAV binaries at https://www.clamav.net/downloads.
+The current version of ClamAV.Managed has been tested with libclamav 1.4.2, other version may not work.

-ClamAV.Managed is designed to be platform-agnostic with the intention of supporting Mono on Linux and Mac OS X. Although this is currently not a widely used combination, users are encouraged to try the software on these platforms to help find any possible issues that may arise.

 For file scanning to work, you need to download ClamAV databases from http://www.clamav.net.
 Databases can be loaded from an arbitrary directory